Whether you’re towing a caravan, trailer, or camper, knowing your vehicle’s weight limits is key to towing safely, legally, and with confidence.

 One weight you must know is your D-value.

-Here is a simple guide on what D-value is and how ensure that you are not overloaded.
+Here is a simple guide to what the D-value is and how to ensure you are not overloaded.

 What is D-Value